Litigator98765/mario-website/README.md

 # Mario Website
 The goal of this project was to become more familiar with HTML and CSS to create a professional looking webpage from scratch.
-This project was successful as I am now familiar with a variety of HTML tags, as well as many of CSS statements to create a good looking webpage.
+This project was successful as I am now familiar with a variety of HTML tags, as well as many CSS statements to create a good looking webpage.

 ## Things I learned
 - HTML 5 Semantics